jheinnic/sp-codetest/README.md

 ##Coding Examples

 ###Service Consumer
-The code snippet below shows how `info.jchein.pwstatus.impl.PasswordValidationService can be used in the implementation of a method that returns without event if called with a compliant password, but throws an Exception built from a list of error messages if called with a non-compliant password.
+The code snippet below shows how `info.jchein.pwstatus.impl.PasswordValidationService` could be used to implement a method that returns if and only if called with a compliant password, and otherwise throws an Exception containing a list of error messages describing the problems that were discovered by the constraint providers.

 ```java
 public class MyPasswordChecker {